rydmike/theming_workshop/README.md

 [Slides for theming teaser talk](https://docs.google.com/presentation/d/1EXXBUeKUXBMNXDHCkCNz-PsH_BsFzH2HEoQYQ3xkPZQ), a slight variation of the intro part from the theming workshop.
-The intent of this talk was only in lightning talk awaken audience to the wast possibilities of Material 3 design theming in Flutter.
+The intent of this talk was only in lightning talk awaken audience to the possibilities of Material 3 design theming in Flutter.

 ## Workshop steps

-Later I might write an article about the steps involved in the theming workshop to explain what was done in the live workshop.
+At some later time, I may write an article about the steps involved in the theming workshop to explain what was done during the live workshop.

-This repo contains a branch for each step used in the theming workshop that you can check-out and build to see the differences in each step.
+This repo contains a branch for each step used in the theming workshop that you can check out and build to see the differences in each step.

 ### ColorScheme setup